henriupton99/nlp-metrics-benchmark/README.md

 `doc_ids` : fichier listant la provenance de chaque phrase source (la page Wikipedia dans laquelle elle provient)

-`word-probas` : repertoire contentant :
+`word-probas` : repertoire contenant :

 * `word_probas.*.$sl$tl`: log-probabilities from the NMT model for each decoded token including the <eos> token
 * `mt.*.$sl$tl`: the actual output of the NMT model before any post-processing, corresponding to the log-probas